COALAIP/specs/coala-ip/README.md

 As human beings are capable to recognize patterns easily, make sure to follow the other (here not explicitly mentioned) text formating patterns as close as possible.

+As an overall metric for this document:
+    - Think practical
+    - Think in technologies
+    - Don't reinvent the wheel, take what's out there already and if so, give proper attribution
+    - Write as if you had to implement this spec next week!

 Thank you very much!